aminel91/interview-10/README.md

 ### What we are looking for?

 Keep it simple.
 Really.
 4-6 hours isn't a lot of time and we really don't want you spending too much more time on it than that.
+It's more important for us to see how you approach the problem rather then solving it in its entirety.

 __Treat it like production code__.
 That is, develop your software in the same way that you would for any code that is intended to be deployed to production.
+For example, if you would usually write tests for your code then you should aim to do the same here.
 These may be toy exercises, but we really would like to get an idea of how you build code on a day-to-day basis.

 You can use any language, tools or solutions as you see fit.
-We do however recommend you __use something you a familiar with__.
-We would prefer to see something done well in an older technology, or one we may not use, than to see a poor one in the cool new programming language.
+We do however recommend you __use something you are familiar with__.
+We would prefer to see something done well in an older technology, or one we may not use, than to see a poor one in the cool new programming language or something we use such as Haskell.

 You can submit the code in any way that is convenient for you - you can email us a tarball, a pointer to download your code from somewhere